Frekingg/FinalProject/README.md

 Final Project

-# Battleship and its purpose is to provide entertainment for users
+# Battleship - provide entertainment for users

 Battleship is a game in which the computer will randomize the locations of different ships and the goal of the user is to "guess", by clicking, where the ships are.